austinksmith/Hamsters.js/README.md

 # Support Hamsters.js

-Your support makes projects like this possible, please consider supporting this project by visiting [our page on patreon.com](https://www.patreon.com/asmithdev)!
+Your support makes projects like this possible.

 ## Contributors